Win, sometimes!

 - Gen Squeeze received the BC Affordable Housing Champion award in 2017 from the provincial Housing Central coalition.

-- Kershaw has received two national awards from the Canadian Political Science Association for his research on gender and politics.
+- Dr. Kershaw received two national awards from the Canadian Political Science Association for his research on gender and politics.